 The mission of the Lexington Appearance Commission is to promote and enhance the appearance of the city through projects that improve visual quality and cleanliness.

 Members of the Lexington Appearance Commission (LAC) may serve two consecutive three-year terms.
 On April 13, 1992, City Council established the Community Appearance Commission; subsequently on March 10, 1997, City Council re-established the Lexington Appearance Commission by adopting Ordinance No. 97-37 amending the City's Code of Ordinances and appointing members by wards and at-large.
 Meetings are held the fourth Thursday of each month at 4:00pm in the Council Chambers located at City Hall.
 A list of members by Ward and their contact information is available in the listing of Boards and Commission.

 Business Awards.
 The LAC and city staff pick three to four businesses or non-commercial properties (churches, non-profit organizations) for landscaping efforts, new installation or addition, a facade improvement or long-term maintenance that contributes to the appearance of Lexington.
-The Business Awards are given on a bi-annual basis and are usually handed out at our bi-annual Lexington Appearance Commission Luncheon, the next luncheon will be held in 2014.
+The Business Awards are given on a bi-annual basis and are usually handed out at the bi-annual Lexington Appearance Commission luncheon.

 Neighborhood Improvement Awards.
 The LAC members nominate properties that have either been maintained, landscaped well, or have new additions or new construction for residential use.
 Renters and homeowners are both eligible, which is awarded annually in June.
 Criteria observed for this award range from: Are there any special details that give the property or home personality?
 Do any recent improvements or landscaping improve the surrounding neighborhood?
 Does the property set an example for the rest of the neighborhood to follow?